wso2/docs-ob-toolkit-uk/en/docs/get-started/set-up-toolkits.md

     3. Open the `<IS_EXTENSION>/webapps` folder.
     4. Copy the `keymanager-operations.war` file to the `<IS_HOME>/repository/deployment/server/webapps` folder.

+!!! note
+    Even if you're only updating the Accelerator, you'll still need to run the Toolkit merge process since the Toolkit includes additional changes on top of the Accelerator.
+After completing the toolkit setup, remember to re-apply any custom modifications you may have made previously.

 ## Set up toolkits

 Copy the extracted toolkit directories into the root directories of the respective base products.
 Use the table to